Beyond Collision Cones: Dynamic Obstacle Avoidance for Nonholonomic Robots via Dynamic Parabolic Control Barrier Functions: CONCLUSION

 Our strategy parallels that of Case 1 but highlights the dominance of the acceleration input.
 We will prove: \begin{enumerate} \item The worst-case control authority from steering is negligible: $\inf_{\vx \in \partial \mathcal{C}_{2}} |C^{\beta}(\vx)| = 0$. \item The control authority from acceleration is strictly positive: $\inf_{\vx \in \partial \mathcal{C}_{2}} |C^{a}(\vx)| > 0$. \item This positive lower bound on acceleration authority from (ii) is sufficient to overcome the worst-case drift term $\lieder_f h(\vx)$ \end{enumerate}

-For this case, by introducing $\bar s$ condition as \eqref{eq:appendix_case2_subspace}, we can guarantee $v_{\textup{rel},y} > 0$.
-The geometrical configurations of $\partial \mathcal{C}_{2}$ ensures longitudinal input $a$ to enforce deceleration to avoid collision respect to a single obstacle.
-On the other hand, the worst-case effect of steering input on the barrier function is negligible, which yields $\inf_{\vx \in \partial \mathcal{C}_{2}} |C^{\beta}(\vx)| = 0$.
-Now, we show how the acceleration input term can be lower bounded non-zero quantity but the steering input term vanish and finally verify \eqref{eq:appendix_case2_goal} as the following in the worst-case scenario in this subspace:
+Under \eqref{eq:appendix_case2_subspace}, we have $v_{\textup{rel},y} > 0$.
+Geometrically, states in $\partial \mathcal{C}_{2}$ are those in which the longitudinal input $a$ is the dominant action for avoiding collision with a single obstacle.
+By contrast, the worst-case effect of the steering input on the barrier function is negligible, yielding $\inf_{\vx \in \partial \mathcal{C}_{2}} |C^{\beta}(\vx)| = 0$.
+We therefore derive a positive lower bound for the acceleration term, show that the steering term can vanish in the worst case, and then verify \eqref{eq:appendix_case2_goal}.